vibeus/vibe-website/content/comparison/cisco-webex-board.md

 ---
-title: Cisco Webex Board vs Vibe
+title: &title Vibe vs Cisco Webex Board
 slug: vibe-vs-cisco-webex-board

 hero:
-  title: Cisco Webex Board vs Vibe
+  title: *title
   body: |
     The Cisco Webex Board is a digital whiteboard launched by Cisco to meet the collaboration needs of businesses.
     Originally called the Spark Board, the Webex is currently available in 55”, 70”, and 85” screens.